 "Eat anything that is sold in the meat market, without asking questions for conscience sake; 26 for the earth is the Lord’s, and all it contains.
 27 If one of the unbelievers invites you, and you wish to go, eat anything that is set before you, without asking questions for conscience’ sake.
 28 But if anyone should say to you, 'This is meat sacrificed to idols,' do not eat it, for the sake of the one who informed you, and for conscience‘ sake; 29 I mean not your own conscience, but the other man’s; for why is my freedom judged by another’s conscience?"
 (1 Cor.
 10:25-29).

 Paul is telling us that a Christian does not need to worry about a "pagan connection" because he is free in Christ.
 In this case, the Christian is free to eat meat sacrificed to idols.
 But, Paul makes it clear that we are not free to stumble anyone else such as a weaker Christian.
 We need to be wise in the application of our freedom and not cause anyone to stumble.

 So, should a Christian get a tattoo?
-Well, personally, I would never do so.
-I would never mark my body permanently, and I don't think it's a wise thing to do as a Christian since it is something that might be misinterpreted as being "ungodly."
+There is no should or should not as far as I can see.
+Personally, I would not get one.
+I would not mark my body permanently and I have doubts about its wisdom since some might misinterpret it as being "ungodly."
 But, this is my opinion.
 Other Christians have other opinions, and each Christian is free to choose what he or she should do in this matter.
-The Christian should seriously consider the ramifications of a permanent marking upon the skin--which often includes a social stigma.
+The Christian should seriously consider the ramifications of a permanent marking upon the skin.
 The Christian should ask whether or not it is a good witness, and this is something only that individual Christian should decide.

 Should we divide over this?